Video Motion Transfer with Diffusion Transformers

 \subsection{Attention Motion Flows}

-We subsequently capture the AMF of the video by estimating a displacement map of spatial patches across all frame combinations.
-Each frame is composed of $\frac{H}{P}\cdot\frac{W}{P}$ patches.
-Intuitively, we are interested in understanding how the content of all patches of frame $i$ move to obtain the frame $j$.
-To do so, we first process $A^\otimes_{i,j}$ with an argmax operation, to identify uniquely, for each patch in the $i\text{-th}$ frame, the index of the patch most attended to in the $j\text{-th}$ frame.
-We call this value $\hat{A}^\otimes_{i,j}$.
-Selecting only one index with argmax empirically produces a cleaner map leading to more reliable motion guidance.
-We then use the obtained index pairs to construct a patch displacement matrix $\Delta_{i,j}$ of size $S \times 2$.
-Each element in $\Delta_{i,j}$ indicates, for a given coordinate $(u,v)$, the displacement ($\delta u, \delta v$) on the $u$ and $v$ axes between the $(u,v)$ cell and the matched cell in frame $j$ indicated by the index in $\hat{A}^\otimes_{i,j}$ \ie the $(u + \delta u, v+ \delta v)$ cell.
-The procedure is illustrated in Figure~\ref{fig:displacement} (top).
-Finally, we aggregate the information for all $i, j$ to construct the reference AMF that we will use as the motion guidance signal:
+We subsequently capture the AMF of a video by estimating a displacement map of spatial patches across all frame combinations.
+Each frame is composed of $\frac{H}{P} \times \frac{W}{P}$ patches.
+Our goal is to understand how the content of all patches in frame $i$ moves to obtain frame $j$.
+To achieve this, we first process $A^\otimes_{i,j}$ using an argmax operation, which assigns each patch in frame $i$ to the index of the most attended patch in frame $j$.
+We denote this result as $\hat{A}^\otimes_{i,j}$ where each entry $\hat{A}^\otimes_{i,j}[(u,v)]$ stores the assigned coordinate $(u', v')$.
+Empirically, selecting a single index using argmax results in a cleaner displacement map, leading to more reliable motion guidance.
+Using the obtained index pairs, we construct a patch displacement matrix $\Delta_{i,j}$ of size $S \times 2$ where $\Delta_{i,j}[(u,v)] = (u'-u, v'-v)$.
+This process is illustrated in Figure~\ref{fig:displacement} (top).
+Finally, we aggregate the displacement matrices for all frame pairs $(i, j)$ to construct the reference AMF, which serves as the motion guidance signal:

 Our extracted AMF follows the idea of motion vectors used in MPEG-4 patch-based video compression~\cite{richardson2004h}, but is applied to DiT latent representations.
 In summary, for each patch, we calculate a motion vector in a two-dimensional coordinate space that indicates where the patch will move from frame $i$ to frame~$j$, effectively capturing the motion.